Nobody likes to hear that an ingredient in antifreeze — propylene glycol — is also found in food. However, what exactly does that mean?

 1. Skin Irritation and Allergic Reactions

-One typical adverse reaction to propylene glycol includes mild skin irritation.
+One typical adverse reaction to propylene glycol includes mild skin irritation, including causing redness.
 Usually, this happens in people who are allergic to the chemical and subsides after a short period of time after the body has had time to break down the compound.
 (5)

-If exposed to the eyes, propylene glycol can cause mild conjunctivitis.
+If exposed to the eyes and facial area, propylene glycol can also be an irritant and cause mild conjunctivitis.